zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 Result set
 ~~~~~~~~~~

-Every request made (using RQL) to the data repository returns an
+Every._cwuest made (using RQL) to the data repository returns an
 object we call a Result Set.
 It enables easy use of the retrieved
 data, providing a translation layer between the backend's native
-datatypes and *CubicWeb* schema's EntityTypes.
+datatypes and |cubicweb| schema's EntityTypes.

 Result sets provide access to the raw data, yielding either basic
 Python data types, or schema-defined high-level entities, in a